M4GNV5/PtrsStuff/README.md

 //deletes the timeout 'job' (a value returned by 'setTimeout') function clearTimeout(job) { ... }

+//executes 'func(arg)' every 'intercal' milliseconds
+//returns a 'job' that can be used with clearInterval function setInterval(func, interval, arg) { ... }

+//deletes the interval 'job' (a value returned by 'setInterval') function clearInterval(job) { ... }
 ```

 - `socket.ptrs`: `socket.ptrs` is the replacement of `network.ptrs`